ORTHOPAEDICS :: Congenital and Hereditary Disorders

 Management of muscular dystrophy is either non-surgical or surgical.
 Non-surgical interventions may include:

 Surgical interventions may be considered to manage the following conditions:

-Long-term outlook for a child with osteogenesis imperfecta (OI):
+Long-term outlook for a child with muscular dystrophy:

-The interdisciplinary healthcare team helps the family to improve the child's functional outcomes and to provide support to the parents as they learn to care for their child's needs.
+The interdisciplinary healthcare team will work with your family to improve your child's functional outcomes and to provide support as you learn to care for your child's needs.

-The Osteogenesis Imperfecta Society can be an important resource for parents of children with OI.
+The Muscular Dystrophy Association (MDA) can be an important resource, both financially and emotionally, for parents of children with muscular dystrophy.

 Click here to view the

 It is important to remember the health information found on this website is for reference only not intended to replace the advice and guidance of your healthcare provider.
 Always seek the advice of your physician with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your physician or 911 immediately.